Insurance after divorce is an area that many people don’t consider when they are going through this difficult life change.

 But there are others that you work with that will have to navigate this new relationship too, like your insurance agent…

 Divorces are not always a cordial situation with an open, clear dialog.
-I can tell you, this often puts your insurance agent in an awkward situation.
+I can tell you, that this often puts your insurance agent in an awkward situation.
 We are not in a position to play favorites or choose sides, regardless of personal feelings.

 The insurance policy is a contract between the insurance company and the insured (the two spouses, in this case).
 When your relationship splits up, new contracts have to be put together to protect your new situation and risks.